IDNI/tau-lang/README.md

 constant => "{" tau "}" [":" "tau"].
 ```

-i.e. we could have a tau formula as aelement of a base Boolean algebra and so on.
+i.e. we may have a Tau formula seen as a Boolean algebra element.
 For example, the following is a valid constant in the Tau Boolean algebra:

 ```